B1nus/wezy/README.md

     x + y > 1 is false because 0 + 1 > 1 is false
   20 | passed!
 ```
-cb tests sequentially and doesn't stop upon failure.
-More complicated tests can benefit from being separated into it's own file.
+cb runs tests sequentially and doesn't stop upon failure.
+> [!TIP]
+> Try moving more complicated tests into their own file.
 # Slices with known size
-Slices can Either have a known size or unknown size at compile time.
+Slices can either have a known size or unknown size at compile time.
 The benefit of slices with known size is that the bounds check is performed at compile time, which means that you can omit error handling when indexing or slicing.
-The benefit of slices with unkown size is the ability to define functions with a variable sized argument `i64 parse_i64(slice_i8 text)`.
+The benefit of slices with unkown size is the ability to define functions with a variable sized argument `i64 parse_i64(slice_i8 *text)`.
 All slices have a len property which is the size of the slice.
-The cb compiler will keep track of which slices are compile time known in size and not.
+The cb compiler will keep track of which slices are compile time known in size and which are not.
-# Strings
-Strings are handled as arrays or slices of bytes.
-That is `array20_i8` or `slice_i8`.

-# Arrays
+# Coersion
-Arrays are statically sized lists of values.
-This means that both the type it contains and the array itself needs to have a known size at compile time.
-The array is simply stored as a pointer to the first element and a length.
+cb will coerce some datatypes and datastructures automatically.
+A `byte` can always be coerced to a `int`, an `array` can always be coerced to a `slice`.
+For example, passing an array to a function that takes

 # No main function
 There are no main functions in cb.
 Just write your code in the top level.

 # Command line arguments
-to access command line arguments in cb you use the builtin constant `argv `.
+to access command line arguments in cb you use the builtin constant `args`.

 # Loops
 cb has one loop keyword.
 This loops forever: